benlucchesi/grails-cookie-session/README.md

     grails.plugin.cookiesession.serializer = 'kryo'

 ## Understanding cookiecount and maxcookiesize
 The maximum session size stored by this plugin is calculated by (cookiecount * maxcookiesize).
 The reason for these two parameters is that through experimentation, some browsers didn't reliably set large cookies set before the subsequent request.
 To solve this issue, this plugin supports configuring the max size of each cookie stored and the number of cookies to span the session over.
 The default values are conservative.
-If sessions in your application meet or exceed the max session size as configured, first increase the cookiecount and then the maxcookiesize parameters.
+If sessions exceed the max session size as configured, first increase the cookiecount and then the maxcookiesize parameters.

 ## Enabling large session
-To enable large sessions, you'll need to increase the max http header size of the tomcat http connector.
+To enable large sessions, increase the max http header size of the tomcat http connector.
 In tomcat this can be configured in the server.xml with the maxHttpHeaderSize parameter.
 Set the parameter to something large, such as 262144 ( 256kb ).

-When developing in grails, you can configure the embedded tomcat instance with the tomcat startup event:
+When developing in grails, configure the embedded tomcat instance with the tomcat startup event:

 1.  create the file scripts/_Events.groovy in your project directory
 2.  add the following code: